scribd/terraform-aws-datadog/README.md

 patch bump: fix,refactor,perf,docs,style,tes
 ```

-When a commit contains a breaking change,
-the commit message should contain `BREAKING CHANGE:`
+When a commit contains a breaking change, the commit message should contain `BREAKING CHANGE:`
-to trigger a major version bump.